-The Distributor controls the word "Natixis" in the names of the Natixis Funds Trusts and if it should cease to be the principal distributor of such funds' shares, the Trust may be required to change their names and delete these words or letters.
-The Distributor also acts as principal distributor for Natixis Funds Trust I, Natixis Funds Trust II, Loomis Sayles Funds I, Loomis Sayles Funds II and Gateway Trust.
+The Distributor controls the word "Natixis" in the names of the Natixis Funds Trusts and if it should cease to be the principal distributor of such Funds' shares, the Trust may be required to change their names and delete these words or letters.
+The Distributor also acts as principal distributor for Natixis Funds Trust I, Natixis Funds Trust II, Loomis Sayles Funds I, Loomis Sayles Funds II, and Gateway Trust.
+The address of the Distributor is 888 Boylston Street, Suite 800, Boston, MA 02199-8197.